HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/ig-publishing.md

 * Learn how to write FHIR documentation using FSH or Forge
 * Learn how to use the tools for FHIR IG authoring
 * Learn how to present a draft IG using Github.io or Simplifier.net

+### Basic use cases

+The basic use cases are described over.

+### Advanced use cases

+Some advanced assignments.

+#### Generate IG and publish on GitHub

+1. Make sure you have a GitHub account
+2. Go to [ig-mal](https://github.com/HL7Norway/ig-mal) and follow the instructions
+3. Upload or write your FHIR profiles based in FHIR Shorthand (FSH)
+4. Set up the publishing enviroment with GitHub Pages functionality
+5. Run the publisher action

+#### Install enviroment for IG publisher on your computer

+You must have necessary rights to install and run software.